Gorbagana-Labs/gorbagana/svm/examples/paytube/README.md

 PayTube is a state channel (more specifically a payment channel), designed to allow multiple parties to transact amongst each other in SOL or SPL tokens off-chain.
-When the channel is closed, the resulting changes in each user's balances are posted to the base chain (Solana).
+When the channel is closed, the resulting changes in each user's balances are posted to the base chain (Gorbagana).

 Although this project is for demonstration purposes, a payment channel similar to PayTube could be created that scales to handle massive bandwidth of